- Prioritize low height and tool access.

 Yes.
 Many customers retrofit vises, chucks, and custom fixtures by adding pull studs to an adapter plate or the fixture base.
 The key is maintaining a stable datum scheme (flatness and bolt pattern) and providing chip/coolant clearance so the system seats cleanly every time.
 Send us your fixture drawing and we’ll propose a practical retrofit approach.

-Standard MFG receiver modules and 2/4/6-station combination blocks ship 4–6 weeks after PO confirmation.
-Custom receiver spacing, sensor options, or OEM-branded configurations add 1–2 weeks.
+Standard MFG receiver modules and 2/4/6-station combination blocks ship in roughly 15–25 days after PO confirmation.
+Custom receiver spacing, sensor options, or OEM-branded configurations add about a week.
 Committed lead time is confirmed in writing once module count and pull-stud spec are locked.

 Each MFG receiver module ships with a factory inspection report covering pull-stud repeatability, locking force, and seating geometry against the listed specification.
 Material certificates for the hardened body, calibration traceability, and the written warranty are available on request at order time.